jaredhoberock/future/README.md

 There are two cases:

-  1. The executor is two-way
+  1. The executor is natively two-way
-  2. The executor is one-way
+  2. The executor is natively one-way

-1. The executor is two-way.
-Therefore, it has either then_execute or bulk_then_execute functions.
+### The executor is natively two-way.

+Two-way executors have either `then_execute` or `bulk_then_execute` functions.

 There are two sub-cases: